micartey/karl-the-voice-assistant/README.md

 The rough functionallity is already implemented and you can have continues conversations.
 However, there are still some things to do!

-- [ ] Fix the wake word performance bottle neck to be able to run it on a Raspberry Pi 4
+- [ ] Fix the wake word performance bottleneck to be able to run it on a Raspberry Pi 4
 - [ ] Function calling (Useful for smart home solutions)
 - [ ] Alarm clock